Steel (John Henry Irons): Steel series

-Steel's family was introduced in this series: his grandparents, Butter and Bess, his sister-in-law Blondell, and her five children: Jemahl, Natasha, Paco, Tyke, and Darlene (the latter two being foster children).
+Steel was spun off into a solo series, written by co-creator Louise Simonson and later by Christopher Priest, from 1994 to 1998.
+The series involves John Henry Irons returning to Washington, D.C. five years after his departure.
+Steel's family was introduced in this series: his grandparents Butter and Bess, his sister-in-law Blondell, and her five children: Jemahl, Natasha, Paco, Tyke, and Darlene (the latter two being foster children).

-Steel's early adventures pitted him against AmerTek and against the gangs that were using his weapons.
-His nephew, Jemahl, was involved in one of the gangs, which he thought offered him protection.
-He was proven wrong, however, when the gangs turned against him to get to Steel.
-Tyke was paralyzed by a bullet meant for Jemahl and Blondell was assaulted.
-Steel eventually took down AmerTek and the gangs, and focused on who was helping AmerTek distribute the weapons.
+Steel's early adventures pit him against AmerTek and against the gangs that were using his weapons.
+His nephew, Jemahl, is involved in one of the gangs, which he believes offers him protection.
+Tyke is paralyzed by a bullet meant for Jemahl and Blondell is assaulted.
+Steel eventually takes down AmerTek and the gangs, and focused on who was helping AmerTek distribute the weapons.
 This led him to track down a group called Black Ops, led by the villain Hazard.